 Motivations to Change Your Own Character

 Although most people do not think about or judge their own character, events in your life may motivate a change.
 You may realize that you are not achieving your goals and decide to change your personal character.
 Also, you may see that the opinion other people have of you is not what you would like, so you decide to change your social character.
-If you move to another area or change religions, you may have to adapt your rule-based character.
-Usually, the change in character is in the positive direction, but there are also cases where people change in the negative direction.

 Questions you may have include:

-- Why change your personal character?
+- Why change your Personal character?

-- Why change your social character?
+- Why change your Social character?

-- Why change your rule-based character?
+- Why change your Cultural character?

 This lesson will answer those questions.
-There is a mini-quiz near the end of the lesson.

 Personal character traits are attitudes concerning overcoming challenges and achieving goals.
 Something must motivate you to change the personal character traits that you have been taught.